| MEDX Equipment(available at the Kraus Back and Neck Institute)

 any type of exercise, even when done incorrectly, will produce results, but

 our goal, is to produce, the best results possible, for that individual.
+These early speculations of Arthur Jones,

 on the ideal way to train muscles for strengthening, were subsequently